What information does the WA need me to provide?

 If you promote CWP as a valuable program that provides important benefits, students will be more likely to improve their writing and succeed in meeting your expectations.
 It is often helpful to introduce your WA as a source for informed peer review not unlike that provided at journals.
 Such reviews are not perfect; however, they benefit authors by identifying potential problem areas and helping to define an overall argument.

-We also recommend having the WA introduce themselves to a class session early in the semester if their schedule allows.
+We also recommend having the WA introduce themself to a class session early in the semester if their schedule allows.

 Here is a sample paragraph for use in a syllabus:

 To help integrate the study of writing in courses throughout the curriculum, Lafayette established a College Writing Program (CWP).
 CWP provides individualized instruction to help you identify potential writing problems before your professor reads a paper.
 You will meet with a Writing Associate (WA) four times this semester.
 The WA assigned to this course is [WA’s NAME].
 In these conferences (which typically last about 30 minutes), you will discuss drafts of your writing assignments.
-The conferences will give you an excellent opportunity to ask questions and to discuss your writing in detail.
-All students, regardless of their writing abilities, should benefit from working with the WA, and therefore, you are required to participate.
+These mandatory conferences will give you an excellent opportunity to ask questions, discuss your writing in detail, and make plans for revision.

 What kind of comments will the writing associate make?